 - Tank Name: from the drop-down list select the tank the TLM is measuring.
-This list is created from the information provided on the Tanks screen described on page 84. - Fluid: The Fluid profile is associated to the tank you select and was created on the Tank setup screen This information is only provided for reference on this screen and is not an editable field on this screen. - Units: The Units profile is associated to the tank you select and was created on the Tank setup screen.
-This information is only provided for reference on this screen and is not an editable field on this screen
+This list is created from the information provided on the Tanks screen described on page 88. - Fluid: The Fluid profile is associated to the tank you select and was created on the Tank setup screen This information is only provided for reference on this screen and is not an editable field on this screen. - Units: The Units profile is associated to the tank you select and was created on the Tank setup screen.
+This information is only provided for reference on this screen and is not an editable field on this screen - Battery Warning Level: Determines when a warning message is generated to notify the user how much of the battery's charge remains.

-- Battery Warning Level: Determines when a warning message is generated to notify the user how much of the battery's charge remains.
-This value is expressed as a percentage of a fully charged battery.
-(A fully charged battery is 100%.) - Fluid Full Height (H1): Measurement of fluid in the tank measured from the bottom of the tank to the full level. - Fluid Full to Bottom of Extension Tube (H2): Measurement of distance between the top of the full level in the tank and the bottom of the TLM tube.
+- Fluid Full Height (H1): Measurement of fluid in the tank measured from the bottom of the tank to the full level. - Fluid Full to Bottom of Extension Tube (H2): Measurement of distance between the top of the full level in the tank and the bottom of the TLM tube.
 This measurement must be between 0 20 inches (0 50 cm). - Reading Schedule: Defines the frequency at which tank level reports are sent to the Matrix PC.
-Up to 10 hourly readings can be sent in a 24 hour period. - NOTE: The frequency of reporting is directly related to the TLM battery life.
-The more daily reports, the shorter the life of the tank level monitor's batteries. - 3.
-When all fields have been completed, click the OK button on the bottom of the Add TLM Profile Screen.
+Up to 10 hourly readings can be sent in a 24 hour period.

+NOTE: The frequency of reporting is directly related to the TLM battery life.
+The more daily reports, the shorter the life of the tank level monitor's batteries.

+3. When all fields have been completed, click the OK button on the bottom of the Add TLM Profile Screen.
 The profile is added to the top of the list.
 "Assigned" in the Status column confirms the profile is complete.
 "Ready" will appear in the Status column when the profile is incomplete.
 Notice in Fig. 122 the TLM ID field is blank indicating a TLM is not linked to Matrix system.